-Compressed Apple Cake is basically a reversed apple cake, cooked slowly for 2 hours.
-The result is a fantastic mouthful of apples with a thin crust made out of walnut and sugar free whole grain corn flakes with a touch of flour, butter and brown sugar.
-This last part is only a thin base to give the crunch to the dessert, but the magic of this dish finds itself in the many apple layers that merged to make this one of a kind apple treat.
+Compressed Apple Cake is basically a reversed apple cake, cooked slowly for 2 hours, the released pectine from the apples will jellify the whole cake to make it hold perfectly.
+The result is a fantastic mouthful of apples with a thin crust made out of walnut, sugar free whole grain corn flakes (or graham) with a touch of flour, butter and brown sugar.
+This thin base gives the crunch to the dessert, but the magic of this dish finds itself in bold apple flavour and fun light texture of it.
 I usually try to stay away from flaky pastries knowing it’s filled with butter, so this base is a great solution, plus walnuts and apples are just a perfect match.
-I’ve also cut on the sugar because apples are just already filled with it anyway, so it ends up being a quite healthy dessert.
+A sweet cake made with not much sugar because apples are just already filled with it, so it ends up being a quite healthy dessert.

 The apple type